sbergot/wandering-mushroom/content/post/2020-12-01-streamlining-hacking.md

 * Attacker identified: the system is able to defend even better.
 The attacker will have to face heavy consequences sooner or later.

+# Special equipment

 Rolls on both side should be kept simple (D20 vs DC using a stat or a skill).
 Special equipment like a custom program or chip might give a bonus or a penalty under interesting circumstances:
 * -1 to detection checks when the hacking while connected with a wire inside a building hosting the system
-* +2 on hacking roll while target is oblivious
+* +2 on hacking rolls while the target is oblivious

-Rolls should be swingy.
 Preliminary legwork (such as stealing an employee identity) should give bonuses.

+# What can hacking achieve?

+Since hacking is a bit abstract it might be less intuitive for player to understand want they are able to achieve.
+You should remind them that any equipment that has some degree of automation (cars, doors, elevators, etc) is connected to the internet and vulnerable.
+Establish some truth bout the world.
+Can cybernetics be hacked?
+Can people's memories be manipulated?
+The answers should be yours to define.
+Present and outline and make ruling when you need to.
+Don't forget to stay consistent.

+So hacking can achieve a lot of thing.
+But important targets will probably be well protected.
+Provide a way to prob those defenses.
+This can be in itself a hacking goal.
+The player goes blind.
+If he succeed you give him some ideas about the DC and track sizes.
+Otherwise this kind of information can be obtain offline thanks to bribery or from a contact.

+# Pacing considerations

-After each pair of rolls the player should have to decide if he should push further or retreat.
-The system can have multiple targets with various difficulty levels to increase the complexity of those decisions.
+Rolls should be swingy and change the situation.
+After each pair of rolls the player should have to decide if he pushes further or retreat.
+The system can have multiple targets with various difficulty levels to increase the complexity & stakes of those decisions.

-As much as possible, this should be intertwined with actions from other players.
+As much as possible, hacking rolls should be intertwined with actions from other offline characters.
-- the other PCs are fending of guards while waiting for the door to unlock.
+- the other PCs are fending of guards while waiting for the exit to unlock.
 - a player has a fake ID and a guard has taken it for a check.
 Can the hacker register the fake ID before the guard scans the card?

+So here we are.
+A simple hacking system with a single roll and some tracks.
+This still needs some details but I feel good about it.